 Jump to navigation

 The Colorado Department of Human Services’ goal is to keep children and youth with their birth families.
 However, there are certain situations in which that is not possible or in the best interest of the child.
-In those situations, we seek adoptive families for the children and youth in foster care.
-There is always a need for families, especially for sibling groups and older youth.
+In those situations, we seek adoptive families for children and teens in foster care.
+There is always a need for families, especially for sibling groups and teens.